Not sure if D1 Sports Franchise is right for you?

 Potential Mitigations

-- Discuss with existing franchisees whether they have observed significant changes in culture, support, or fees since the private equity acquisition.
+- When speaking with franchisees, ask if they have observed changes in franchisor priorities or support quality since the PE acquisition.

 Non-Disclosure of Parent Company